fleurymoussana/epichecks/README.md

 <img src="man/figures/template.png"/>

-You then need to **update the calendar week** sections of the code, see below.
+You then need to make sure that **file paths** are correct for the datasets, and **update the calendar week** sections of the code, see below.
 This can then be changed each month to produce the appropriate report.